 The simple answer is that digital voice (DV) uses digital rather than analog audio.
 But what does that really mean?
 For me, it was all quite murky when I first started looking into it, and it took me quite a bit of exploring and head scratching to begin figuring it out.

 This section provides an introduction to the basics of digital voice and hotspots, including links to some helpful websites, articles, and other content, in case you want to dive in more deeply.
-You also can find all the links together on the Notes page at the end of this article: Links to resources I've found helpful.
+You also can find all the links together on the Notes page at the end of this article: Links to helpful resources.

 1a) Alphabet soup